ZacCranko/Clax/README.md

-# CLAX
+# Clax

 Contrastive Learning with JAX

-Stuff happens when running `main.py`.
+Stuff happens when you run `main.py`.
 Enjoy.